PatrickF1/fzf.fish/README.md

 ```fish
 set --universal fzf_fish_custom_keybindings
 ```
-Do not try to set `fzf_fish_custom_keybindings` in your `config.fish` because `fzf.fish` is sourced first on shell startup and so will not see it.
+Do not try to set `fzf_fish_custom_keybindings` in your `config.fish` because `conf.d/fzf.fish` is sourced first on shell startup and so will not see it.
 Once it is set, you can set up your own keybindings.

 ### Fzf default options
 fzf supports setting default options via the [FZF_DEFAULT_OPTS](https://github.com/junegunn/fzf#environment-variables) environment variable.
 If it is set, fzf will implicitly prepend its value to the options passed in on every execution, scripted or interactive.

-To make fzf's interface friendlier, `fzf-fish-integration` takes the liberty of setting a sane `FZF_DEFAULT_OPTS` if it is not already set.
+To make fzf's interface friendlier, `fzf.fish` takes the liberty of setting a sane `FZF_DEFAULT_OPTS` if it is not already set.
 See [conf.d/fzf.fish](conf.d/fzf.fish) for more details.
 This has the side effect of affecting fzf even outside of this plugin.
 If you would like to remove this side effect or just want to customize fzf's default options, then set your own `FZF_DEFAULT_OPTS` universal variable.
 For example:
 ```fish
 set --universal --export FZF_DEFAULT_OPTS --height 50% --margin 1
 ```